Peak District, Derbyshire Holiday July 1999 - page 2

 We both had trouble following the Peak District walk guide book.

-Later on we struggled through thick heather in the wrong direction before
+Later on we struggled through thick heather in totally the wrong

 |